 So, why did I love this game and why should you drop what you’re doing and go and buy it right now if you’re a fan of mystery, sci-fi, adventure visual novels?
 Let’s find out…

 There are four main routes (sections of the game) within Root Double, I obviously won’t go into detail about routes B, C or D, but I will talk a little about route A (the longest narrative of the game).

-Rokumei also houses a rather large nuclear facility on the outskirts, a facility which became the target of a suspected terrorist attack.
+Rokumei also houses a rather large nuclear facility on the outskirts, a facility that became the target of a suspected terrorist attack.

 Out protagonist is Watase Kasasagi, the captain of the ‘rescue squad’ (think of them as firemen).
 You awaken within the confines of the facility with no memory other than a shadowy figure grabbing your arm just before a bright light.
 Thankfully, two of your colleagues find you and fill you in on why you’re there – you were called to the scene in order to ensure all civilians escape alive whilst investigating why there are fires and deal with them accordingly.

 However, the fires have triggered a full lockdown.
 You’re trapped within this nuclear prison, surrounded by flames, locked doors, radiation leaks, and a murderer.
 To top it off, amnesia isn’t your only medical condition, the radiation is causing terrible headaches and you begin to hear a voice talk to you – are you going insane?

 You must search for survivors, make the right choices, build your relationships, and regain your memories, as you try to stay alive until the locked bulkheads open at just gone 6 am.
 Did I mention you also have to inject yourself every hour if you don’t want to die from the radiation?
 You’re having a really bad day…

 Before I get into the gameplay, I just want to talk about the content, routes, and brilliant structure of this immersive and detailed visual novel.